Andy Hug

 In early August 2000, Hug started feeling unwell in Switzerland.
 On August 17, while training in Japan, he was given a diagnosis of acute leukemia.
-He died, aged 35, a week later in Tokyo, the day after it was made public that he was in a coma.
+He died, aged 35, a week later in Tokyo, the day after it was made public that he was comatose.
 Hug's sudden death shocked the martial arts world.
 His legacy remains as a true legend in kickboxing and knockdown karate, as well as one of the greatest heavyweights in the history of both sports.
-Hug was the highest paid kickboxer in the world at one point and his matches in his native Switzerland, where he posted a perfect 6–0 record, drew a larger television audience than the tennis matches of Martina Hingis and the games of the Swiss national football team.
+Hug was the highest paid kickboxer in the world at one point and his matches in his native Switzerland, where he posted a perfect 6–0 record, drew a larger television audience than the tennis matches of Martina Hingis and the games of the Switzerland national football team.
 In addition to his in-ring accomplishments, he was also known for his articulation, humility and strong work ethic.
 Hug was ranked at #79 on The Top 100 Historical Persons in Japan, a television program aired on Nippon Television on May 7, 2006 which featured the results of a survey that asked Japanese people to choose their favorite great person from history.